OriginMarkets/Airbrush/README.md

 cd Airbrush
 ```

-Create a virtual environment to install the project dependencies into and enter it:
+Create a virtual environment to install the project dependencies into and enter it.
+You may need to add a `3` to the end of `python` if your version of python is 3 or later:

 ```sh
 python -m venv venv